-In this post we discuss the making of simple delay timers using very ordinary components like transistors, capacitors and diodes.
+In this post I have explained the making of simple delay timers using very ordinary components like transistors, capacitors and diodes.
 All these circuits will produce delay ON or delay OFF time intervals at the output for a predetermined period, from a few seconds to many minutes.
 All the designs are fully adjustable.

 Importance of Delay Timers